 The Shal-Morzinn Empire

 The Shal-Morzinn Empire covers much of the south-west of the continent.
 The Empire is large but thankfully non-expansionist: its three rulers are mage-kings of enormous sorcerous power who effortlessly put a Malazan scouting expedition to rout and ejected Kellanved and Dancer from their domain with no major effort.
+According to rumour, the Empire even resisted an assault by the Orshayn T’lan Imass and all but destroyed the invading army in the process (history does not record the reason for the enmity felt by the T’lan Imass to the Three).
 The Empire is ruled from the city or fortress known as the Spires, or Red Spires.

 South of Shal-Morzinn lies the forbidding and hostile Demon Plain, where mercenary armies such as the Rams are known to operate.
 South of that lies a series of small towns and walled hamlets with names such as Glory and Piety.

 Very little is known of Shal-Morzinn and the surrounding region, save that travellers, merchants and explorers avoid it.